huggingface/huggingface-llama-recipes/.github/README.md

 ## Assisted Decoding Techniques

-Do you want to use the smaller Llama 3.2 models to speedup text generation of bigger models?
+Do you want to use the smaller Llama 3.2 models to speed up text generation for bigger models?
 These notebooks showcase assisted decoding (speculative decoding), which gives you upto 2x speedups for text generation on Llama 3.1 70B (with greedy decoding).

 * [Run assisted decoding with 🐘 Llama 3.1 70B and 🤏 Llama 3.2 3B](../assisted_decoding/assisted_decoding_70B_3B.ipynb)
 * [Run assisted decoding with Llama 3.1 8B and Llama 3.2 1B](../assisted_decoding/assisted_decoding_8B_1B.ipynb)